 Broadly speaking, I am interested in how we learn language.
 My research has focused on the role of statistical learning in language development and how learning processes shape human languages.
 I am interested in the learning of both first and further languages, in children and adults, and in processes involved in learning and processing both spoken and written languages.
-I am also interested in the educational implications for modern foreign language instruction, particularly in the primary school years.
+My Leverhulme Trust grant explores whether statistical learning may be underpinned by error driven discriminative learning — a well understood theory of learning developed in the study of animal learning.

 Short biography

 I began (academic) life with an undergraduate degree in Linguistics and Artificial Intelligence from the University of Edinburgh, graduating in 2000.
 I then moved to the US for a PhD in the Department of Brain and Cognitive Sciences, University of Rochester.
 After getting my PhD in 2006, I moved back to the UK and spent six years as Postdoctoral research fellow at University of Oxford, followed by two years as an Assistant Professor at University of Warwick.
-I am currently an Associate Professor in the Department of Education at University of Oxford, and a Supernumerary Fellow at St. Johns College.
+I am currently Professor of Language Science in the Department of Education at University of Oxford, and a Supernumerary Fellow at St. Johns College.

 Contact details